debajyatibanerjee0002/facebook_nextjs_clone/README.md

 ## Introduction

-Using Next.js, TailwindCSS aad FireStore + Firebase Storage I've develope this Facebook web application.
+Using Next.js, TailwindCSS and FireStore + Firebase Storage I've develope this Facebook web application.

 # BUG from Facebook